Donatism: Origin and controversy

-The Roman governor of North Africa, lenient to the large Christian minority under his rule throughout the Diocletianic Persecutions, was satisfied when Christians handed over their scriptures as a token repudiation of faith.
+The Roman governor of Africa, often lenient to the large Christian minority under his rule throughout the Diocletianic Persecutions, was satisfied when Christians handed over their scriptures as a token repudiation of faith.
 When the persecution ended, Christians who did so were called traditores—"those who handed (the holy things) over"—by their critics (who were mainly from the poorer classes).

-Like third-century Novatianism, the Donatists were rigorists; the church must be a church of "saints" (not "sinners"), and sacraments administered by traditores were invalid.
+Like third-century Novatianism, the Donatists were rigorists; the church must be a church of "saints" (not "sinners"), and sacraments administered by traditores were considered invalid.
 In 311 Caecilian (a new bishop of Carthage) was consecrated by Felix of Aptungi, an alleged traditor.
 His opponents consecrated Majorinus, a short-lived rival who was succeeded by Donatus.

 Two years later, a commission appointed by Pope Miltiades condemned the Donatists.
 They persisted, seeing themselves as the true church with valid sacraments.
-Because of their association with the Circumcellions, the Donatists were repressed by Roman authorities.
+Because of their association with the violent Circumcellions, the Donatists were repressed by Roman authorities.
 Although they had local support, their opponents were supported by Rome and by the rest of the Catholic Church.
 The Donatists were still a force during the lifetime of Augustine of Hippo, and disappeared only after the seventh- and eighth-century Muslim conquest.
-The Donatists refused to accept the sacraments and spiritual authority of priests and bishops who were traditores during the persecution.
-The traditores had returned to positions of authority under Constantine I; according to the Donatists, sacraments administered by the traditores were invalid.
+The Donatists refused to accept the sacraments and spiritual authority of priests and bishops who were traditores during the persecution, many of whom had returned to positions of spiritual authority under Constantine I.

 Whether the sacrament of Penance could reconcile a traditor to full communion was questioned, and the church's position was that the sacrament could.
 The church still imposed years- (sometimes decades-) long public penance for serious sins.
 A penitent would first beg for the prayers of those entering a church from outside its doors.
 They would next be permitted to kneel inside the church during the Liturgy.
 After being allowed to stand with the congregation, the penitent would finally be allowed to receive the Eucharist again.
 According to Donatists, apostasy would permanently disqualify a man from church leadership.

 The validity of sacraments administered by priests and bishops who had been traditores was denied by the Donatists.
 According to Augustine, a sacrament was from God and ex opere operato (Latin for "from the work carried out").
 A priest or bishop in a state of mortal sin could continue to administer valid sacraments.
 The Donatists believed that a repentant apostate priest could no longer consecrate the Eucharist.
 Some towns had both Donatist and orthodox congregations.